Blueberry Pie

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Made with a sweet blueberry filling and a flaky butter pie crust, this delicious Blueberry Pie is one dessert you have to try.
+Made with a sweet blueberry filling and a flaky butter pie crust, this delicious blueberry pie is one dessert you have to try.
 It’s easy to prepare with fresh or frozen berries and a homemade or store-bought crust!

 Treat Yourself to a Slice of Homemade Blueberry Pie

-The filling comes together in seconds with only one bowl required – and let me tell you, it’s fully loaded with fresh blueberries.
-It features lemon juice and zest to enhance the fruity goodness, plus cornstarch to thicken it just enough.
+• Make it with fresh or frozen berries.
+Let me tell you, it’s fully loaded with fresh blueberries.
+There’s lemon juice and zest to enhance the fruity goodness, a touch of warm spice, plus cornstarch to thicken it just enough.
+I love making this pie when blueberries are in season, but it’s delicious year-round with frozen berries.

-Cinnamon and nutmeg are also used in the filling to elevate the flavor even more.
+• Perfect buttery pie crust.
 As for the crust, it’s good enough to eat by itself!
 But even if you make this pie with frozen blueberries and a store-bought crust, it’s still bound to be a crowd favorite.

 A close-up shot of a blueberry pie with a bowl of fresh berries behind it